tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 A torrent site with anime, manga, light novels and Japanese dramas.
 Contains 98% of what you need to actually learn Japanese.

-	Unfortunately, Nyaa is blocked in some countries, and because there's no Tor address,
+	Unfortunately, Nyaa is blocked in some countries.
-	and they block all Tor access,
+	Accessing it through Tor can be difficult due to DDOS protection.
-	we have to use mirrors.
+	If you can't access the site, use a mirror.
 	Currently there's only one working mirror I know, [Nyaa ISS](https://nyaa.iss.one/).
 * [Rutracker](https://rutracker.org/).